+ Add Extension

 • Main gallery feed

 To unlist an extension, simply add the tag "unlisted" in the .vsixmanifest file.
-The tags specified in the .vsixmanifest are not shown on either the Marketplace nor inside Visual Studio, so it won't be visible to anyone.
+The tags specified in the .vsixmanifest are not shown on either the Open VSIX Gallery nor inside Visual Studio, so it won't be visible to anyone.

 Here's what it could look like: